-In this course, students explore principles of treatment, programming and rehabilitation theory in pre/clinical settings.
+In this course, students explore principles of treatment, programming, intervention strategies and rehabilitation theory in clinical settings.
 Students will examine and apply treatment methods such as evoking and sustaining communication, speech screenings, hearing tests, and aural rehabilitation.
 In a clinical setting, students develop observational skills, therapy implementation and practice data collection techniques to document behaviour changes.
-To be scheduled in the clinic, students must submit a BCLS/CPR/HCP, standard First Aid certificate, and an immunization record.
+To be scheduled in the clinic, students must submit a standard First Aid certificate with CPR (Level C or HCP) and a fully completed Georgian College immunization form and privacy training.